Major teams: University of Queensland, Queensland, Saracens

-The Queenslander paid close attention to pre-match mental preparation long before it was fashionable.
+As the son of a sports psychologist, Michael Lynagh paid close attention to mental preparation long before it was fashionable.
 He would sit in public areas of hotels so that people would talk to him and deny him the time to get nervous.
-His strategies certainly worked because he retired from Test rugby as the world’s record point-scorer with 911, a figure since surpassed by only seven players.
+His strategies certainly worked because he retired from Test rugby as the world’s record point-scorer with 911, a figure since surpassed by only eight players.

-By the 1991 World Cup he was a world-class fly-half, and showed in the closing minutes of the Ireland quarter-final that he possessed leadership skills to go with his clear thinking.
+By the 1991 World Cup he was a world-class fly-half, and showed in the closing minutes of the Dublin quarter-final against Ireland that he possessed leadership skills to go with his clear thinking.
 Spurning a drop-goal attempt, he called a backs move that would win the game rather than draw it, and Lynagh himself went over for the crucial score.
-“Cometh the hour, cometh the man,” said coach Bob Dwyer.
+“Cometh the hour, cometh the man,” said head coach Bob Dwyer.

-Nothing he did could match that day and the subsequent final victory over England, but he continued to impress on the international stage right up to the last days of amateurism, scoring 17 points in his final Test – one of 12 as Wallaby captain – against England at the 1995 World Cup.
+Nothing he did could match that day and the subsequent final victory over England at Twickenham, but he continued to impress on the international stage right up to the last days of amateurism, scoring 17 points in his final Test – one of 12 as Wallaby captain – against England at the 1995 World Cup.